conzcv/scalka/README.md

 # scalka

-an attempt to implement some CT abstractions not limited to a specific kind
+an attempt to implement common CT abstractions